YuChenAmberLu/Data-Science--Practical/README.md

 #### Question 5 (Gradient boosted machines and regularized generalized linear models)
-Use boosting (and bagging) to predict Salary in the 'Hitters', a dataset in ISLR.
+Use boosting (and bagging) to predict Salary in the `Hitters`, a dataset in ISLR.
 Aslo, compare the mean-squared errors of linear regression and ridge regression.

 ### Reference: